 To the User,

-In accordance with the SCDOT Public Participation Plan1 and Federal regulations; The SCDOT conducts public involvement meetings (PIM) throughout the state.
+In accordance with the SCDOT Public Participation Plan1 and Federal regulations; The SCDOT conducts Public Information meetings (PIM) and Public Hearings (PH) throughout the state.
 PIMs allow the public an opportunity to comment on proposed projects.
-The first step in facilitating this process is effective communication and visual aids are one of the most effective mediums available.
-Visual aids used for PIMs are referred to as public displays.
-This manual is detailed for creating public displays that are professional, effective and efficient.
+The first step in facilitating this process is effective communication and visual aids.
+Visual aids used for PIMs are referred to as public meeting displays.
+This manual is detailed for creating public meeting displays that are professional, effective, and efficient.

-While creating a public display, it is important to understand the language gap between the SCDOT, Consulting Parties2 and its Stakeholders3.
-Engineering plans and designs, by nature, contain more information than can be understood by non-engineering persons.
-Saturation of information will lead to confusion; much of the information contained in these plans and designs will need to be forfeited in order to gain legibility.
-The most effective public displays communicate the intended scope of a project with the least amount of information.
-The SCDOT has developed recommended layouts and details for public-friendly displays.
+While creating a public meeting display, it is important to understand the language gap between SCDOT, Consulting Parties2 and its Stakeholders3.
+Engineering plans and designs, by nature, contain more information than can be understood by the general public.
+Saturation of information will lead to confusion; much of the information contained in these plans and designs will need to be removed in order to make the information easily understandable.
+The most effective public meeting displays communicate the intended scope of a project with the least amount of information.
+SCDOT has developed recommended layouts and details for public-friendly displays.

-The SCDOT provides this manual as a guide for utilizing CADD files and programs to create public displays.
+The SCDOT provides this manual as a guide for utilizing CADD files and programs to create public meeting displays.
 Standards and procedures set forth in this manual have been developed through preference, and alternative methods exist.
-Regardless of the procedure, the completed public display should resemble the standards detailed at the end of this manual.
+Regardless of the procedure, the completed public meeting display should resemble the standards detailed at the end of this manual.
 If you find this manual to be in error or would like to contribute to its development, please contact the SCDOT Design Automation team for assistance.

 Sincerely, SCDOT Design Automation

+*It is important to note that these displays are only intended for conceptual purposes only.

 References: (1) A plan implemented and maintained by the SCDOT that provides direction for effective participation in the development of the SCDOT's transportation plans and programs.
 (2) Local, state, regional, and federal agencies, transportation advocacy groups, environmental interest groups, and other entities that provide guidance and input into the planning process, identify critical transportation issues, and determine the goals and principles for implementation; 2016 SCDOT Public Participation Plan, pg.
 2 (3) A person or group of people who affects or can be affected by transportation decisions or actions; 2016 SCDOT Public Participation Plan, pg.
 2